 These actions lower the temperature.
 They also protect valuations and team morale.
 You can move fast and still be patient.
 That balance wins over time.

-Evidence From the Field
+Evidence from the field

 I have coached founders who tripled revenue after they stopped chasing weekly miracles.
-They shifted from “We need it now” to “We execute daily.”
+They shifted from “we need it now” to “we execute daily.”
 Their sales cycles shortened because pressure dropped on the buyer.
 Investors respected the discipline.
 Cash burn fell.
 The same team, the same product, but a different relationship with time.

 People argue that urgency is the edge.
-I agree—up to a point.
+I agree up to a point.
 Urgency without patience creates noise.
 It masks the signal you need to improve.
 It also pushes you into deals that look like help and feel like handcuffs.
 Scarcity sells speed at a high price.

 Leaders need simple markers that prove progress before revenue explodes.
 These are not vanity metrics.
 They are honest signs of movement.